Fractional Marketing

 3. Foster Collaboration

 A fractional CMO should not work in isolation.
 For them to be effective, they need to collaborate closely with your internal team.
 Encourage open communication and regular check-ins to ensure alignment and integration with ongoing projects.
-This collaborative approach will help in seamless execution of marketing strategies.
+This collaborative approach will help in the seamless execution of marketing strategies.

 4. Monitor and Measure Performance